 - Consider changing the locks on the home.

 - Take photos of jewelry or other small valuables.
 Consider locking them in a safe or safe deposit box for the time being.

-Do not let family members take any property of the Estate until Probate is opened, the inventory is complete, and the Executor or Administrator has approved the distribution!
+Do not let family members take any property of the Estate until Probate is opened, the 90-day inventory of assets is complete, and the Executor or Administrator has approved the distribution!

 5. Begin Collecting Important Documents

 Estate Administration is the process of accounting for the property left after someone passes away and distributing that property to those who are legally entitled to it.
 To do that, you’ll need a full picture of the Decedent’s financial situation, including all assets and debts.
 Gather and organize any bank statements, credit card statements, deeds, titles, business documents, and any other financial documents you find or receive in the mail.

 Even if you haven’t yet been appointed as executor or trustee, there are a few important contacts that you should make as soon as possible: